Spencer Steer Player Props: Reds vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is No. 1 in MLB with a collective 10.3 strikeouts per nine innings.
+- The White Sox pitching staff is first in the league with a collective 10.3 strikeouts per nine innings.

-- The White Sox have the 28th-ranked team ERA among all league pitching staffs (5.60).
+- The White Sox have the 28th-ranked team ERA across all league pitching staffs (5.55).

-- Lynn makes the start for the White Sox, his seventh of the season.
-He is 0-4 with a 7.16 ERA and 42 strikeouts through 32 2/3 innings pitched.
+- Clevinger makes the start for the White Sox, his seventh of the season.
+He is 2-2 with a 4.60 ERA and 26 strikeouts in 29 1/3 innings pitched.

-- In his last appearance on Saturday against the Tampa Bay Rays, the right-hander went 6 1/3 innings, allowing four earned runs while surrendering three hits.
+- The righty last appeared on Sunday against the Tampa Bay Rays, when he tossed five innings, allowing two earned runs while giving up seven hits.

+- In six games this season, the 32-year-old has a 4.60 ERA and 8 strikeouts per nine innings, while allowing a batting average of .276 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.